Main content | back to top

 Nonylphenol ethoxylates in Shell Lubricants formulations

 Seven Shell Lubricants EU marketed products contain nonylphenol ethoxylate.
 Three of these products are customer specific and we are working to replace them with suitable alternatives.
 For the other four products, we are engaging with our suppliers to ensure that the levels of these substances in the materials they provide to us are reduced or eliminated completely.
 Where this substance is present at 0.1% or more in a Shell Branded Lubricant, this information is included in chapter 3 of the relevant product Safety Data Sheet.

 Trixylyl phosphate in Shell Lubricants formulations

-Two Shell Lubricants EU marketed products contain trixylyl phosphate.
-One of the products has been re-formulated to substitute the additive containing trixylyl phosphate with a less hazardous one.
-We expect the newly formulated product to be available before the end of 2014.
-For the other product, we are working on substitution of this product with a less hazardous one and will communicate the implementation plan in due time to customers.
-Where this substance is present at 0.1% or more in a Shell Branded Lubricant, this information will shortly be included in chapter 3 of the relevant product Safety Data Sheet.
+One Shell Lubricants EU marketed product contains trixylyl phosphate.
+We are working on substitution of this product with a less hazardous one and will communicate the implementation plan in due time to customers.
+This information is included in chapter 3 of the relevant product Safety Data Sheet.